hn303/CamLandEc-RM03/supervision1-exercises.md

 - How to import data from spreadsheets and CSV with coordinates?
 - How to display coordinates from spreadsheets and CSV in QGIS?

 1. Download `Cambridge local services` data of Cambridgeshire from: [Cambridgeshire Insight Open Data](https://data.cambridgeshireinsight.org.uk/dataset/cambridge-local-services/resource/af2c41d1-c8a0-46cf-ab77-ca407732e060){:target="\_blank"} and save into your working directory.
-This is a set of data to be used to geo-locate a shortlist of agencies and facilities around Cambridge.
+(If you are using Safari on MacOS, you need to click `download` > `right click` in the pop-up window > save page as csv file.)
+This is a dataset to be used to geo-locate a shortlist of agencies and facilities around Cambridge.
 2. Navigate to menu bar click `Layer` > `Add Layer` > `Add Delimited Text Layer`.
 Browse the `cambridge-services-geolocated-csv-2-standardized.csv` just downloaded and change the layer name to `Cam_Services`.
 In the section of File Format, choose CSV.
 In the Geometry Definition section, choose `Point coordinates` and select `Longitude` and `Latitude` fields as X Y fields respectively.
 Normally the Geometry definition section will be auto-populated if it finds a suitable X and Y coordinate fields.
 Then choose the right CRS (EPSG:4326 - WGS84) for this file.
 Finally, click add and you will find a point layer.<br>
    ![](statics/QGIS_csv.png)

-> When you finished the above parts, please inform supervisors.

 **Join layer**